pestrela/music/traktor/README.md

 no search box on the explorer node; no midi mapping with modifiers, multiple actions and CFX selector;\
 Cannot physically delete files inside RB.
 Still hotcues do not move the floating cue.

-On the plus side, it now automatically auto-relocate renamed and moved tracks.\
+On the plus side, it now automatically auto-relocate renamed and moved tracks.
+This is a [major improvement]([a) Automatic finds moved files](#why-is-traktor-my-software-of-choice-a-database-repair-mass-relocate)).\
 It also has shared audio and video playlists.\
-And a Day skin ([guide](#How-to-enable-day-skin-in-any-software) )
+It also has a Day skin, which is something [all OS already support](#How-to-enable-day-skin-in-any-software)

-The other functions I either do not use (streaming, ableton link) or have my own solution (cloud).
+The other functions I either do not use (streaming, ableton link) or have my own solution ([automatic sync using a NAS](#how-i-synchronize-and-backup-my-whole-traktor-music-and-configuration-across-laptops-and-a-nas)).

 ## What is NOT unlocked in the Rekordbox V6 hardware options

-With V6 there are combinations of equipemnt that unlock *some* functionality.
+With v6 there are combinations of equipement that unlock *some* functionality.
 * Plans: https://rekordbox.com/en/plan/
 * Hardware: https://rekordbox.com/en/support/link

-Combining both lists, this is what is NOT unlocked:
+Combining both lists, this is what is **NOT unlocked**:
-* Cloud Sync
+* DVS (except DJM-750Mk2, 450, 250MK2, interface2, DDJ-RZ, XP1, XP2)
 * Video (except RXZ)
-* Lyrics
-* DVS (except DJM-750Mk2, 450, 250MK2, interface2, DDJ-RZ, XP1, XP2)
 * Sampler sequence saving
 * RMX effects
+* Lyrics
+* Cloud Sync

 All these need either the 10eur/mo or the 15eur/mo subscription (August 2020 new prices)